-Wahpeton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Wahpeton is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Wahpeton who work in office and administrative support (10.79%), healthcare (8.22%), and management occupations (8.13%).
+Wahpeton is a blue-collar town, with 38.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Wahpeton is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Wahpeton who work in management occupations (9.98%), sales jobs (9.85%), and office and administrative support (7.88%).

 In addition, Wahpeton is a college town.
 There are a lot of students in Wahpeton attending college, and as a result Wahpeton provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The population of Wahpeton overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Wahpeton, 22.34% have at least a bachelor's degree.
+In terms of college education, Wahpeton is nearly on par with the US average for all cities of 21.84%: 19.63% of adults 25 and older in Wahpeton have a bachelor's degree or advanced degree.

-The per capita income in Wahpeton in 2010 was $25,362, which is lower middle income relative to North Dakota, and upper middle income relative to the rest of the US.
-This equates to an annual income of $101,448 for a family of four.
+The per capita income in Wahpeton in 2018 was $25,535, which is low income relative to North Dakota, and middle income relative to the rest of the US.
+This equates to an annual income of $102,140 for a family of four.
 However, Wahpeton contains both very wealthy and poor people as well.

+Wahpeton is a somewhat ethnically-diverse city.
 The people who call Wahpeton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wahpeton residents report their race to be White, followed by Native American.
-Important ancestries of people in Wahpeton include Norwegian, Irish, English, and Swedish.
+Important ancestries of people in Wahpeton include German, Norwegian, Irish, English, and Swedish.